devychen/Course_SLP/NN.md

   - **ReLU** (Recified Linear Unit)

 ## Feed Forward NNs
 - An architecture of NN.
   - While perceptron is purely linear, modern multilayer networks are made up of units with <ins>non-linearities</ins> like sigmoids.
 - Definition: a multilayer network in which the units are connected with <ins>no cycles</ins>; the outputs from units in each layer are passed to units in the next higher layer, and <ins>no outputs are passed back to lower layers</ins>.
-(In contrast to RNN which with cycles.)
+(In contrast to RNN which with cycles)
 #### The Architecture
 - Three kinds of nodes/layers: input (units), hidden ~, output ~.
 - Each layer is **fully connected**:
   - Each unit in each layer takes as input the outputs from the previous layer;
-  - There's <ins>a linke between every pairs of units</ins> from two adjacent layers.
+  - There's <ins>a link between every pair of units</ins> from two adjacent layers.
 - Hidden layer (the core):
   - **Hidden unit** each has a weight vector and a bias as parameters, each sums over all the input units.
   - Hidden layer thus form a representation of the input.